-Historically, a substantial portion of our assets has been comprised of accounts receivable representing amounts owed by a small number of customers.
-If any of these customers fails to pay us amounts owed in a timely manner, we could suffer a significant decline in cash flow and liquidity which, in turn, could cause us to be unable pay our liabilities and purchase adequate inventory to sustain or expand our sales volume.
+If either of the two customers on whom we depend fails to pay us amounts owed in a timely manner, we could suffer a significant decline in cash flow and liquidity which, in turn, could cause us to fail to pay our liabilities and purchase adequate inventory to sustain or expand our sales volume.

-Our accounts receivable represented approximately 30%, 53% and 53% of our total current assets as of December 31, 2008, 2007 and 2006, respectively, and 25% and 23% for the three-month periods ended March 31, 2009 and 2008, respectively.
-As of March 31, 2009, 46% of our accounts receivable represented amounts owed by two customers, each of which represented over 20% of the total amount of our accounts receivable.
+Our accounts receivable represented approximately 30%, 53% and 53% of our total current assets as of December 31, 2008, 2007 and 2006, respectively, and 20% and 11% as of June 30, 2009 and 2008, respectively.
+As of June 30, 2009, our two major customers represented 17% of our total accounts receivable.
 As a result of the substantial amount and concentration of our accounts receivable, if any of our major customers fails to pay us amounts owed in a timely manner, we could suffer a significant decline in cash flow and liquidity which could adversely affect our ability to pay our liabilities and to purchase inventory to sustain or expand our current sales volume and adversely affect our ability to continue our business.